Berylliosis: Signs and symptoms

 With single or prolonged exposure by inhalation the lungs may become sensitized to beryllium.
 Berylliosis has a slow onset and progression.
 Some people who are sensitized to beryllium may not have symptoms.
 Continued exposure causes the development of small inflammatory nodules, called granulomas.
-Of note, the authors of a 2006 study suggested that beryllium inhalation was not the only form of exposure and perhaps skin exposure was also a cause, as they found that a reduction in beryllium inhalation did not result in a reduction in CBD or beryllium sensitization.
+Of note, the authors of a 2006 study suggested that beryllium inhalation was not the only form of exposure and perhaps skin exposure was also a cause, as they found that a reduction in beryllium inhalation did not result in a reduction in chronic beryllium disease or beryllium sensitization.

-Granulomas are seen in other chronic diseases, such as tuberculosis and sarcoidosis, and it can occasionally be hard to distinguish berylliosis from these disorders.
-However, granulomas of CBD will typically be non-caseating, i.e. not characterized by necrosis and therefore not exhibiting a cheese-like appearance grossly.
+Granuloma formation is seen in other diseases such as tuberculosis and sarcoidosis.
+Sarcoidosis, like berylliosis, also produces granulomas without a necrotic core, and so distinction between the two processes can be difficult.

 Ultimately, this process leads to restrictive lung disease (a decrease in diffusion capacity).

 The earliest symptoms are typically cough and shortness of breath.
 Other symptoms include chest pain, joint aches, weight loss, and fever.

 Rarely, one can get granulomas in other organs including the liver.

 The onset of symptoms can range from weeks up to tens of years from the initial exposure.
 In some individuals, a single exposure to beryllium can cause berylliosis.

 Pathogenesis

 In susceptible persons, beryllium exposure can lead to a cell-mediated immune response.
 The T-cells become sensitized to beryllium.
 Each subsequent exposure leads to an immune response involving CD4+ helper T-lymphocytes and macrophages accumulating in the lungs.
-As this response continues macrophages, CD+4 T-lymphocytes and plasma cells aggregate together to form the noncaseating granulomas.
+As this response continues macrophages, CD4+ T-lymphocytes and plasma cells aggregate together to form the noncaseating granulomas.
 When beryllium is phagocytized by macrophages, the beryllium triggers macrophage apoptosis, thereby reducing beryllium clearance from the lungs and eventually resulting in secondary necrosis and lysis.
 Eventually, the outcome is fibrosis of the lung.

 Several studies have shown that there is a genetic component to beryllium sensitivity.
-Specifically, those beryllium exposed workers with a mutation at the HLA-DPB1 Glu69 position have increased prevalence of beryllium sensitization and CBD.
+Specifically, those beryllium-exposed workers with a mutation at the HLA-DPB1 Glu69 position have increased prevalence of beryllium sensitization and chronic beryllium disease.
 The HLA-DPB1 gene is important for MHC class II molecule function on antigen presenting cells.
+A study of the immune response to beryllium in individuals who express the HLA-DP2 allele found that CD4 T-cells do not detect the Be(2+) cation itself, but instead detect surface changes in the HLA-DP2/peptide complex in which Be(2+) is embedded.
+Those researchers concluded that chronic beryllium disease is a predisposition that lies between "allergic hypersensitivity and autoimmunity."

-According to the International Agency for Research on Cancer (IARC), beryllium and beryllium compounds are Category 1 carcinogens; they are carcinogenic to both animals and humans.
+According to the International Agency for Research on Cancer, beryllium and beryllium compounds are Category 1 carcinogens; they are carcinogenic to both animals and humans.